xemonix0/Cherry-Doom/README.md

 - **_Subtle Idle Bobbing/Breathing_** setting [p.f.
 International Doom]
 - **_Teleporter Zoom_** setting [i.b.
 ZDoom]
 - **_Death Camera_** setting [i.b.
 ZDoom]
+- **_Freecam_**, which repurposes the following inputs:
+  - _Cycle Chasecam_ to toggle control between the camera and the player
+  - _Use_ to reset the camera to the player's POV
+  - _Fire_ to lock onto and let go of a sentient thing's POV
+  - _Previous/Next Weapon_ to adjust the camera's movement speed
+  - Rapid _Strafe On_ double-press to center the camera vertically
 - **_Chasecam_** [i.b.
 ZDoom]
 - **_Background for all menus_** setting
 - **_No palette tint in menus_** setting [i.b.
 Crispy Doom]